vipulnaik/diet-exercise-health/events/2025/2025-sleep-tracker.md

 thresholds for cold winter days.
 See [here](https://github.com/vipulnaik/diet-exercise-health/commit/1a7f4242543d42d1185ac16839d9cecbfd8fdd57).

-### Recovery the next day
+### Recovery the next day (Friday 2025-02-07)

-Unfortunately, I wasn't able to sleep extra the next day, because the strong bowel pressure worked to wake me up.
+Unfortunately, I wasn't able to sleep extra the next day (Friday 2025-02-07), because the strong bowel pressure worked to wake me up.
 I went to sleep at 2:03 AM, got up mid-sleep to urinate at 8:46 AM, and then formally woke up at 9:29 AM, so I got a little under 7.5 hours of sleep.
 On the plus side, the indoor temperature was higher, so I didn't have that much of a need to sleep in.

 I did have a larger bowel movement and got the sense of having caught up after yesterday's failed bowel movement.

+Overall, I felt fine and not too sleep-deprived, but perhaps not as fully refreshed as I might have with some extra sleep.